Take the Lake Protection Pledge!

 AROUND THE HOME

 • Clean up pet waste at home and when walking the dog.
 Dog and cat wastes contain high levels of bacteria harmful to people and the lake.
-Deposit pet poop in toilets or garbage cans.
+Deposit pet poop in garbage cans.

 • Never dump toxic materials down stormdrains, garage drains, or on the ground.
 Waste dumped in stormdrains or on the ground is not treated before it enters waterways.